Producer: Aidan Stanley

 Gary Murphy reads Aidan Higgins novel “Balcony of Europe”.
 It’s 1962 and we are in Spain, at the seaside town of Nerja, where the Ruttles, Dan and Olivia, are spending a year or two.

-Nerja has the makings of an artistic colony, and Dan, an Irish artist, has fallen for Olivia, a Jewish American half his age.
+Nerja has the makings of an artistic colony, and Dan, an Irish artist, has fallen for a woman half his age.